NVIDIA/cccl/README.md

 - C++17
 - C++20

+### GPU Architectures

+Unless otherwise specified, CCCL supports all the same GPU architectures/Compute Capabilities as the CUDA Toolkit, which are documented here: https://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html#compute-capability

+Note that some features may only support certain architectures/Compute Capabilities.

 ### Testing Strategy

-It is impractical for us to test every combination of compiler, CUDA Toolkit, and operating system that we support.

-We have adopted a testing strategy that balances the need to test as many configurations as possible with the need to keep our CI times reasonable.
+Our testing strategy that balances the need to test as many configurations as possible with reasonable CI times.

 For CUDA Toolkit versions, we test against the oldest and the newest version that we support.
 For example, if the latest version of the CUDA Toolkit is 12.3, we test against 11.1 and 12.3.